jeev20/AutomatedMagicMirrorInstallation/README.md

 1. Clone this repository
 2. *cd* into the cloned repository
 3. Convert the script to executable *(right click --> Properties --> Permissions --> Is executable --> Checked)*
 4. Edit the `config.js` file to the requried configuration for each of the modules.
-Example modules and configuration used in this script can be found here:
+Example modules and configuration options can be here:

    |Module Name    |  Github  URL |
     |---|---|